 Answer: Stanford

-- Which rare facetious disorder (which can also be “by proxy”) is when a patient pretends to havean illness, usually for attention or gain (like getting money from crowdfunding)?
+38. Which rare facetious disorder (which can also be “by proxy”) is when a person fakes having an illness, usually for attention or gain (like getting money from crowdfunding)?

 Answer: Munchausen

-- What psychological complex suggests that little girls are in psychosexual competition with their mothers for the love of their fathers?
-Its name comes from the name of the Ancient Greek female character who attempted to kill her mother, Clytemnestra, in the “Orestes” plays.
+40. What psychological complex suggests that little girls are in psychosexual competition with their mothers for the love of their fathers?
+The name comes from the name of the Ancient Greek female character who attempted to kill her mother, Clymenestra, in the “Orestes” plays.

 Answer: Electra complex